7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 Must-Have Mascara Removal Tips

-• If you are having trouble removing waterproof mascara that sits along the lash line, use a Q-Tip for added precision.
+• If you struggle to remove waterproof mascara along the lash line, use a Q-Tip.
+It'll give you extra precision.

 • Never scrub at your eyelashes.
 Be gentle!
 Otherwise, it can lead to eye irritation or even eyelash breakage.